svenhalvorson/SvenR/README.md

 #> 2     2  1             0       0       0      2      1     1
 ```

-You must supply the data frame to use, identify the time and value variables, list any id variables, and the method.
-The function computes the time weighted average across each combination of the ids, it tells you the total time used, the largest/smallest intervals (gap), the number of measures received, the number utilized, and the number missing.
+You must supply the data frame to use, identify the time and value
+variables, list any id variables, and the method.
+The function computes
+the time weighted average across each combination of the ids, it tells
+you the total time used, the largest/smallest intervals (gap), the
+number of measures received, the number utilized, and the number
+missing.

 Some notes:

   - Records with missing values or times are removed
   - If multiple records occur at the same time, the median is used
--   If only one record is given for a particular combination of ids, it is returned
+  - If only one record is given for a particular combination of ids, it
+    is returned
--   Nonstandard evaluation is used for all arguments
+  - Nonstandard evaluation is used column names within the data frame
   - You can supply a numeric, non-`POSIXct` time vector

-I also allowed for computing this summary statistic relative to a reference value.
+I also allowed for computing this summary statistic relative to a
+reference value.
 The four `ref_dir` modes are as follows:

   - `raw`: no alterations to the data
--   `above` x: The distance above x is counted instead of the raw values.
+  - `above` x: The distance above x is counted instead of the raw
+    values.
 Values below x are counted as zeroes.
   - `below` x: The converse of `above`.
   - `about` x: The absolute distance from x is used.

-Here's an example of computing the time weighted average above 5:
+Here’s an example of computing the time weighted average above 5:

 ``` r